rmjordas/awesome-vue/content/components-and-libraries/frameworks.md

 - [MDBootstrap](https://github.com/mdbootstrap/Vue-Bootstrap-with-Material-Design) - Powerful UI toolkit based on the latest Bootstrap 4 and Vue 2.6.10, providing a set of slick, responsive page templates, layouts, components and widgets to rapidly build responsive, mobile-first websites and apps.
 - [vue-material-adapter](https://github.com/pgbross/vue-material-adapter) - Integration of Material Components for Vue.js which follows the best practices recommended by Google: Using Foundations and Adapters
 - [PrimeVue](https://primefaces.org/primevue) - The Most Complete UI Component Library for Vue
+- [CoreUI for Vue.js](https://github.com/coreui/coreui-vue) - CoreUI for Vue.js is a UI Component Library that offers a bunch of cross-browser, responsive, and lightweight Vue.js UI components

 ## Mobile UI Frameworks